 Both options are possible and accessible – even for beginners.
 Your camera might offer a couple of modes like: Cloudy, Day Light, Tungsten, Fluorescent, etc. In fact, these modes are related to the white balance.
 Check out the image below to understand which preset you should choose depending on the lighting conditions.

-You can also use the custom or manual setting, and take a photo of an object that has a large solid neutral colour, like a wall or white tee-shirt.
+You can also use the custom or manual setting, and take a photo of an object that has a large solid neutral color, like a wall or white tee-shirt.
 Check out this awesome article from SLR Lounge for more details.

 04. Play with ISO settings to have the right grain on your photos

 Have you ever used a film camera before?
 If yes, you probably remember buying film rolls (if not, feel free to ask your parents).
 Several film rolls were available at the shop, offering different ISO (100, 400, 800 or more).
 This number told you how sensitive your film was to light.
 Well, in the digital era, this measure has been incorporated in a setting on your camera.
 But basically, it does the same thing.

 When set to a higher value, this setting can help your photo become brighter but at the cost of seeing noise or grain (those little specks visible on some dark photos!).
 Check out the difference on the photo below.